National Indigenous Music Awards

 The National Indigenous Music Awards (NIMA), also known as the NT Indigenous Music Awards from 2004 to 2008, are music awards presented to recognise excellence, innovation and leadership among Aboriginal and Torres Strait Islander musicians in Australia.

 History

 The inaugural event was held in 2004, launched as the NT Indigenous Music Awards.
 In 2008 the awards went national and were renamed the National Indigenous Music Awards.

 Just a couple of weeks before the scheduled date of the 2021 event on 7 August, it was announced that it would be postponed until later in the year, due to the COVID-19 pandemic flaring in New South Wales.

+In 2025, the event began a partnership with YouTube and the ceremony was livestreamed globally on the platform.

 Description

 The National Indigenous Music Awards are awarded during the Darwin Festival and run by MusicNT in association with the Northern Territory Government.
 They recognise excellence, innovation and leadership among Aboriginal and Torres Strait Islander musicians from throughout Australia.
 The Awards are presented at a special event in August as part of the Darwin Festival in Darwin, Northern Territory, and feature the best of Indigenous music talent.